Table of Contents

 Conditions for non-principal applicants

-If, when you applied for a resident visa, you were a non-principal applicant, you must apply for your permanent resident visa at the corresponding time as or after the principal applicant, unless there is a non-principal exemption.
+Suppose you were a non-principal applicant when you applied for a resident visa.
+In that case, you must apply for your permanent resident visa at the corresponding time as or after the principal applicant unless there is a non-principal exemption.

 Cost Of Application For New Zealand Permanent Residency

 This is the fee for your application to be handled by Immigration New Zealand.
-If your application is rejected, no refund is provided for application costs.
+If your application is rejected, you will not receive a refund for the application costs.

 It charges a non-refundable immigration levy and is included in the rate.